Patha Bhavan, Kolkata: Cultural activities

 Since one of the main objectives of the school is to encourage education in Bengali both inside and outside the classrooms, it culturally identifies itself with the Santiniketan Patha Bhavana and holds programmes which have been traditionally held in that school, such as the Sahitya Sabhas.

 The Sahitya Sabhas are annual meets where the students of the school participate in the writing, reading and recitation of Bengali short stories and poems.
 Baishey Sravan is also celebrated and observed every year.
 Satyajit Ray allowed the holding of the premier of his film Joy Baba Phelunath (The Elephant God) in the school.
 Proceeds from the viewing of his other films were also donated to the school for its development.

 The school also organise an annual function where students of various classes perform, plays in English and Bengali are also performed.
 The school observes International Mother Tongue Day on 21 February and also events like "Basanto Utsav" and Shakespeare Day.

 Houses

 Students of the school are placed in houses named after four ancient Indian universities.
+Students are placed in houses from class 5.
 They are: